QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 While some countries have experienced long term rapid growth across that has lasted a hundred years, others have not.

-Since populations differ across country and within a country vary over time, it will be interesting to describe both total GNP and GNP per capita as it evolves within a country.
+Since populations differ across country and within a country vary over time, it will be interesting to describe both total GDP and GDP per capita as it evolves within a country.

 First let's import the packages needed to explore what the data says about long run growth